 During 1995 & 1996 Steve and I also participated in the gathering of plant samples from the crop circles for analysis in the US as part of the BLT project.
 From 1995 – 2000 we visited literally hundreds of formations at ground level photographing and recording what we found.
 For those five years we were totally committed to seeing as many of the circles as we humanly could.
 There were not many formations that occurred in Wiltshire and Hampshire, during those years, that we did not see first-hand.

 In 2000 I became involved in the organisation and running of the Glastonbury Crop Circle Symposium.
 I helped to run the event for five years before going on to organise my own conference in 2005 with Steve and fellow researcher Michael Glickman.
-Held each summer in the Corn Exchange in Devizes, the Summer Crop Circle Lectures is now one of the most vibrant and respected events of its kind.
+Held each summer in the Corn Exchange in Devizes, the Summer Crop Circle Lectures was the largest, most vibrant and respected events of its kind.
 We currently run our annual crop circle gathering in the Bear Hotel in Devizes each summer.
 In recent years we have actively scaled down our event to make it easier to continue to run and keep up with with the mammoth task of recording the circles each summer.
 More intimate and manageable, it makes conversation and debate easier, but it is no less vibrant and enthusiastic than ever!
 Karen also now runs a bi-annual crop circle retreat Circles of Transformation Retreat in the heart of the Wiltshire countryside, where she and her close colleague Dr Jonathan-Paul DeVierville explore the connection of crop circles and consciousness, using many different ways to evoke and activate the circles in the psyche.